 Fellowships: A number of prestigious fellowships, including fellowships from The Ohio State University Graduate School and the departmentally funded Fowler Fellowship, are awarded annually to top students.
 Fowler fellowships include a stipend of around \$27,000 a year for two years.
 Since these awards require no teaching duties for the first year, fellows take more classes each semester and move more quickly into research.
 Fellowships are available to students beginning with their first year in the physics graduate program.
 To apply for a fellowship, check the appropriate box on your application form.
-To be considered, you must apply by December 15.
+To be considered, you must apply by December 15 with all supplementary materials, including letters of recommendation, received by January 1.